Modules

 Solve the forced response in terms of the detuning \(\sigma\).
 Returns \(\sigma(a_i)\).
 It is recalled that \(\omega = \omega_{\textrm{MMS}} + \epsilon \sigma\).

-Evaluate the stability of a steady state solution.
+Evaluate the stability of a steady state, forced solution.
 See Stability analysis for a detailed description of the dynamical system.

 Parameters: